-{¶26} Garvin did not file a motion for custody of the children until May 26, 2004, almost a year after VCDJVS assumed temporary custody of the children and had placed the children in foster care.
-VCDJFS conducted a study of Garvin's home for possible relative placement and set up visitation for her with the Hilyard children.

-{¶27} Garvin testified at the permanent custody hearing about why she should be awarded legal custody of the children.
-She testified she is 32 years old and married with four children: two children from her current marriage, and two sons from prior relationships.
+- {¶28} Garvin did not file a motion for custody of the Hilyard children until May 26, 2004, almost a year after VCDJVS assumed temporary custody of the children and had placed the children in foster care.
+VCDJFS conducted a study of Garvin's home for possible relative placement and set up visitation for her with the Hilyard children. - {¶29} Garvin testified at the permanent custody hearing about why she should be awarded legal custody of the children.
+She testified she was 32 years old and was married with four children: two children from her current marriage, and two sons from prior relationships.
 Garvin acknowledged that she had allowed her oldest son to live with her mother, Sledd, almost since birth and made little or no attempt to make sure that his needs, particularly his educational needs, were being met.
-Vinton App.
-Nos.
-05CA610, 05CA611, 05CA612, 05CA613, 05CA614, 13 05CA615, 05CA616, 05CA617, 05CA618, 05CA619 Garvin admitted that sometimes she did not even have an address or phone number to reach her son or Ms. Sledd.

-{928} Garvin testified that she earns annually approximately \$25,000 as a bus driver.
+Garvin admitted that sometimes she did not even have an address or phone number to reach her son or Ms. Sledd. - {¶30} Garvin testified that she earns annually approximately \$25,000 as a bus driver.
 Her husband, who is unable to work due to seizures, earns no income but has applied for social security disability income.
 The home study conducted on Garvin showed that she lives in a small, nice three-bedroom home in a good area but that the home would be very crowded if the five people already living in the home were joined by ten more children.
-Garvin testified that if she were granted legal custody of the children she and her husband would remodel her home or possibly buy a larger home to accommodate the children.
+Garvin testified that if she were granted legal custody of the

-{¶29} Garvin admitted that she had only seen the children two times since 1998, even though she was permitted visitation with the children, and was now a stranger to several of the children.
-She testified that she did not believe that her brother, the Hilyard children's father, committed the acts of sexual battery for which he was convicted.

-{¶30} The record clearly indicates that VCDJFS and the trial court seriously considered Ms. Garvin as a placement option for the Hilyard children but concluded she was unsuitable and should not be granted legal custody of the children.
-Because competent and credible evidence supports the trial court's determination

-Vinton App.
-Nos.
-05CA610, 05CA611, 05CA612, 05CA613, 05CA614, 14 05CA615, 05CA616, 05CA617, 05CA618, 05CA619 that it is in the best interests of the children that permanent custody of them be granted to VCDJFS, we overrule appellant's first assignment of error.
+- {¶31} Garvin admitted that she had only seen the children two times since 1998 and was now a stranger to several of the children.
+She testified that she did not believe that her brother, the Hilyard children's father, committed the acts of sexual battery for which he was convicted. - {¶32} The record clearly indicates that VCDJFS and the trial court considered Garvin as a placement option for the Hilyard children but concluded she was unsuitable and should not be granted legal custody of the children.
+The record supports this conclusion.
+Because competent and credible evidence supports the trial court's determination that it is in the best interests of the children that permanent custody of them be granted to VCDJFS, we overrule appellant's first and second assignments of error.